rajprashantsharma/ToDo_API/README.md

 - **Filtering to-do items by completion status and sorting by due date.**
 - **Basic authentication for secured endpoints.**
 - **Input validation for required fields like Title.**

+# Conclusion
+This project demonstrates a simple and well-structured .NET 8 REST API for managing a to-do list.
+It follows best practices in terms of architecture, error handling, and authentication, with additional features like filtering, sorting, and input validation.